calyn05/next-auto-rolls/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 The repo is a dashboard for the NEXT AUTO ROLLS project on the Massa Blockchain.
 It is a simple dashboard that displays the current balance, final and active rolls.
-Once the user starts Auto roll buying, the dashboard will display check every 60 seconds the current balance, final and active rolls and $MAS amount till next roll buy.
+Once the user starts Auto roll buying, the dashboard will check every 60 seconds the current balance, final and active rolls and $MAS amount till next roll buy.
 The user can also stop the auto roll buying at any time by closing the browser tab, or reload the page.

 Once the balance is reached the system will automatically buy a new roll and continue the process.